Chantelle Maniti: Philippines

 Maniti was included in the Philippines squad for a month-long training camp in Australia.
 The training camp was part of the national team's preparation for the 2021 Southeast Asian Games held in Hanoi, Vietnam.

 She made her debut for the Philippines in a 7–2 win against Fiji, coming in as a substitute replacing Jessica Miclat in the 81st minute.

 Personal life

-Maniti's older brother Jacob, is also a footballer and a current Philippines U23 player.
+Maniti's older brother Jacob is also a footballer and a current Philippines U23 player.
+Their younger brother Michael is also part of the national team; he plays for the U16 team.